axodotdev/cargo-dist/book/src/workspace-guide.md

 How cargo-dist interprets multiple packages is actually fairly simple:

 * Each Package that defines binaries is considered an "App" with completely independent zips/installers
-* Each Package that doesn't define binaries is wholy irrelevant and ignored
+* Each Package that doesn't define binaries is wholly irrelevant and ignored

 If a Package defines binaries but you want cargo-dist to ignore it just like it does with library-only packages (i.e. because the binaries are for local testing), you can do that with either: